Almost daily I’m asked about Rockwell Software (RS) and Allen-Bradley (A-B) software support for Windows 7.

 I hope you’ve found the above information about Windows 7 support from Rockwell Automation helpful.
-If you have any questions or would like to comment on the above article please feel free to use the “Leave a reply” form at the bottom of this page.
+If you have any questions or would like to comment on the above article please feel free to click on the “post a comment or question” link below.

 Until next time, Peace ✌️